pyIVLS/pyIVLS/README.md

 # Example for creating the group and adding the user
 ##sudo groupadd usbtmc
 ##sudo usermod -a -G usbtmc ivls
+#
+## peltierController
+# the device is detected as 1a86:7523 QinHeng Electronics CH340 serial converter.
+To provide access to /dev/ttyUSB0 add user to dialout group
+#sudo usermod -a -G dialout $USER

 #### plugin conventions
 # 1. Every plugin  consists of a couple of files.